 At Innovation Sprint, we are advancing new features for Healthentia to improve patient analysis and care.
 One of our key initiatives is the development of models that provide both long-term and short-term predictions for patients.
 In the long-term, these models forecast a patient’s health progression based on their clinical, physiological, and behavioral data, while in the short-term, they predict the most suitable next steps for intervention.
 A critical focus is on ensuring these intervention techniques are personalized to each patient’s unique condition, both for long-term management and immediate care.
 By tailoring interventions to the individual, we aim to achieve more accurate results, enhance patient outcomes, and improve the overall care process.

 Our experiments indicate that model quality strongly depends on the data, both its volume and quality.
 Data volume is determined by the number of patients having already used Healthentia for a particular pathology.
 Data quality is determined by each patient’s adherence to the data collection plan.
 Both data volume and quality are seldom ideal.
 At least during the first studies Healthentia is used for a particular pathology, there are simply not enough patients to give us a satisfying volume of data.
-Moreover, patients are of varying degrees of capability to collaborate with Healthetnia’s mobile app.
+Moreover, patients are of varying degrees of capability to collaborate with Healthentia’s mobile app.
 Omissions and errors can happen, and then reduce data quality.

 Training with suboptimal data volume and quality leads to suboptimal models, suffering from overfitting and bias.
 The alternative is to reside to the knowledge of the experts, the healthcare professionals.
 Their knowledge is captured within rule-based expert systems.
 That yield the necessary analysis of the patients.
 At Innovation Sprint we have been experimenting with ways to combine the information the data offers and the expertise the healthcare professionals offer.
 The HumAIne project offers Healthentia the novel tools to achieve this combination.